 When I woke up this morning it was snowing.
 Then it started sleeting.
-I could hear the sharp pings of ice hit the roof.
+I could hear the sharp pings of ice hitting the roof.

 It is very rare that I go out on weekends.
-Today I will not be stepping outside.
+Today I will not be stepping outside at all.

 In my yellow mug.
 Because yellow reminds me of sunshine.
 Something that has been in short supply.

-I am still giving him the twice a day meds the vet gave me.
-I think tomorrow may be the last day.
-They are for pain and inflammation.
+I’m still giving him the twice-a-day meds the vet gave me for pain and inflammation.
+I think tomorrow may be the last day because they’ll be gone.